 How to make vegetarian pasta salad

 To make this recipe vegetarian, simply substitute additional vegetables for the sliced pepperoni.
-There are any number of vegetables that could work well in this recipe such as:
+There are any number of fresh veggies or marinated vegetables that could work well in this recipe such as:

 - marinated artichokes

 You could also try substituting zucchini noodles for part of the pasta.

 You can!
 The salad tastes better once it has had a chance to chill, so feel free to make it ahead of time and refrigerate until ready to serve.

 The dressing does soak into the pasta as it sits, so if you plan to make it ahead of time, make double the dressing and reserve half until just before serving.

 This salad makes an easy side dish for burgers, grilled chicken, sandwiches, and other many other main dishes.